 ††† People to answer Help-line from home

-Our thanks to all who volunteered this year to help fulfill the mission of helping our neighbors in need.†
+Our thanks to all who gave through donations of their time, goods, money, vehicle use, and facility use this year to help fulfill the mission of helping our neighbors in need.

 2017 Annual Report

 ††††††††††††† Phone: 301-253-4100